Proving symmetry of localized solutions and application to dihedral patterns in the planar Swift-Hohenberg PDE: Introduction

 The set $J_{\mathrm{sym}}(\mathcal{G})$ contains all coefficients not in the trivial set.
 Since the trivial set contains all the coefficients which are $0$, $J_{\mathrm{sym}}(\mathcal{G})$ contains all those coefficients which are non-zero.
 Once $J_{\mathrm{dom}}(\mathcal{G})$ and $J_{\mathrm{sym}}(\mathcal{G})$ are obtained, one can define the reduced set of Fourier coefficients

 Indeed, the relations determined by $J_{\mathrm{dom}}(\mathcal{G})$ and $J_{\mathrm{triv}}(\mathcal{G})$ allow one to write a Fourier series only featuring indices in $J_{\mathrm{red}}(\mathcal{G})$.
 Such a Fourier series will enforce the needed relations numerically.
 This allows one to build an approximate solution that is necessarily of the symmetry enforced.
 The authors then demonstrate their approach on the Ohta-Kawasaki Problem in 3D.
 In \cite{JB_symmetries_1}, the authors obtain rigorous proofs of existence and local uniqueness of periodic solutions to 3D Ohta-Kawasaki with a SG229 and SG230 symmetry.
+We refer the interested reader to \cite{crys,JB_symmetries_1} for a definition of these groups and their properties.
 In \cite{JB_symmetries_2}, they generalize the approach and allow for one to attempt rigorous proofs for any space group symmetry.
 Since the rigorous approach used relies on a contraction argument, it can be shown that the true solution also has the symmetry of the approximate solution.
 The method was also applied in \cite{van2021spontaneous}, where symmetries on the range of the function were also considered.
 The same algorithm can be applied and the computational details are outlined in Sections 5 and 6.

 As the approach of \cite{unbounded_domain_cadiot} for proving the existence of localized solutions on $\R^m$ relies on approximate objects defined thanks to Fourier series, our goal is to use the work of \cite{JB_symmetries_1} and \cite{JB_symmetries_2} (developed in the case of periodic solutions) in order to validate symmetries of localized solutions.
 Indeed, we construct a $\mathcal{G}$-symmetric approximate solution $u_0$ and prove the existence of an actual solution to \eqref{eq : f(u)=0 on Hl_G} in a vicinity of $u_0$ thanks to a Newton-Kantorovich approach (similarly as what was achieved in \cite{unbounded_domain_cadiot}).
 Such an approach also requires the construction of an approximate inverse $\mathbb{A} : L^2_{\mathcal{G}} \to H^l_{\mathcal{G}}$ for $D\mathbb{F}(u_0)$ (where the symmetric spaces $L^2_{\mathcal{G}} $ and $ H^l_{\mathcal{G}}$ are defined in \eqref{def : L2 and Hl G}).
 Doing so, we prove the existence of multiple localized solutions, satisfying dihedral symmetries (cf. Figure \ref{eq : fig_intro} for instance).